-The X-Pendable air filters have a two year shelf life inside the sealed foil package.
+The X-Pendable air filters have a three year shelf life inside the sealed foil package.
 It is recommended to store the filters in a cool air conditioned environment.
 Once opened and installed into a filter tower, Lawrence Factor recommends changing the filter every 6 months regardless of hourly usage.

 The X-Pendable air filters are rated for 100% capacity with an inlet air temperature of 80 (F).
 This is the air temperature entering into the filter tower from the compressor.
 This temperature is generally 10 – 15 degrees hotter than the ambient temp the compressor is operating in.
 The higher the air temperature and relative humidity, the fewer hours you get from the air filter.
 Other manufacturers will rate their filters using a lower number of 68 (F).
 So at first glance the filter rating will look higher by comparison but you would only get the higher capacity if your air inlet temperature matched the lower number of 68 (F).

 As with all adsorbent air filters, regardless of manufacturer, the air filter life span is dependent in large part to the air temperature and relative humidity that the compressor is operating in.
 Lawrence Factor manufactures hundreds of different filter types and sizes for various compressor systems.
 Each filter has its own capacity based on the size of the filter, media configuration and whether or not it is a single tower or multiple tower system.
 Generally speaking you will take the rated filter capacity at a certain air temperature and divide this amount by the cubic foot per hour output of the compressor.